SimpleLuke/100-days-of-code/README.md

 **Thoughts**: I feel like even I learned it today.
 I will still need to read through the steps next time.

+### Day 32:  September 4, 2022

+**Today's Progress**: MERN Project in progress.
+Finished Authentication & Authorization part.

+**Thoughts**: I am going to touch up the frontent design to give it a professional look.